East Sussex SEND Strategy

-Everyone (including schools, the public and partners) will have a chance to comment and express their views through a survey (also known as a consultation).
-The results of that consultation will be considered ahead of the final version of the Strategy.
+In October 2022, a survey (also known as a consultation) was published so we could collect more comments and views.
+The results of that consultation were considered ahead of the final version of the Strategy.

 Please note: we know these files might not be suitable for users of assistive technology.

 If you use assistive technology such as a screen reader, please contact us.
 We will do our best to help and we will contact you about the next step.

 The East Sussex SEND Strategy 2022-2025 is the latest, up-to-date Strategy:

 Visit this websites page on how to ‘Have Your Say’, which offers various ways in which your voice can be heard and contribute to the developments of various ISEND services.

 You can also visit the ‘You Said, We Did’ web page, which outlines how feedback has already shaped various services.

 Some of the terms used on this website are explained on our page, Glossary of East Sussex SEND Terms.